promi4s/ocelescope/docs/evaluation/plugin.md

 ## Step 2: Crash course in Ocelescope

 Before we start building our plugin, let's take a quick look at the main building blocks of an Ocelescope plugin.
-Understanding these core components will make the next implementation steps much easier to follow
+Understanding these core components will make the next implementation steps much easier to follow.

 ### Plugin Class

 An **Ocelescope plugin** is a collection of Python functions grouped inside a class that inherits from the base `Plugin` class provided by the `ocelescope` package.

 Each plugin includes basic **metadata**, such as its name, version, and description, defined as class variables.
-Individual functions within the plugin are defined as **plugin methods**, which use the `@plugin_method` decorator to attach their own labels, descriptions.
+Individual functions within the plugin are defined as **plugin methods**, which use the `@plugin_method` decorator to attach their own labels and descriptions.

 <figure markdown="span">
   ![An example plugin class](../assets/plugintouimapping.png)